svenbolte/time-clock/readme.txt

 5. Create a page (or post, page is better) and add a title like "Stempeluhr" and the shortcode [timeclock]

 == Changelog ==

+= 9.1.2.1.50 = 22.10.2022
+add calendar view with month calendars showing users per day with total times (admin) or for logged in user/selected month login name will be stored in a session cookie "etime_usercookie" and displayed in login mask admin panel to see last users status (last booking/working status for each user)

 = 9.1.2.1.44 = 05.10.2022
 Admin backend activity list with work time, pause time and total times